Cafeteria

-Customers are either charged a flat rate for admission (as in a buffet) or pay at the check-out for each item.
-Some self-service cafeterias charge by the weight of items on a patron's plate.
-In universities and colleges, some students pay for three meals a day by making a single large payment for the entire semester.
+Customers are either charged a flat rate for admission (as in a buffet) or pay at check-out for each item.
+Some self-service cafeterias charge by the weight of items on a customer's plate.
+In universities and colleges some students pay by making a single large payment for the entire academic term.

+Food service management companies

 As cafeterias require few employees, they are often found within a larger institution, catering to the employees or clientele of that institution.
-For example, schools, colleges and their residence halls, department stores, hospitals, museums, places of worship, amusement parks, military bases, prisons, factories and office buildings often have cafeterias.
+Schools, residence halls, department stores, hospitals, amusement parks, military bases, prisons, factories, and office buildings often have cafeterias.

 Although some of such institutions self-operate their cafeterias, many outsource their cafeterias to a food service management company or lease space to independent businesses to operate food service facilities.
 The three largest food service management companies servicing institutions are Aramark, Compass Group, and Sodexo.

-At one time, upscale cafeteria-style restaurants dominated the culture of the Southern United States, and to a lesser extent the Midwest.
-There were numerous prominent chains of them: Bickford's, Morrison's Cafeteria, Piccadilly Cafeteria, S&W Cafeteria, Apple House, Luby's, K&W, Britling, Wyatt's Cafeteria and Blue Boar among them.
-Currently, two Midwestern chains still exist, Sloppy Jo's Lunchroom and Manny's, which are both located in Illinois.
-There were also a number of smaller chains, usually located in and around a single city.
-These institutions, with the exception of K&W, went into a decline in the 1960s with the rise of fast food and were largely finished off in the 1980s by the rise of all-you-can-eat buffets and other casual dining establishments.
-A few chains—particularly Luby's and Piccadilly Cafeterias (which took over the Morrison's chain in 1998)—continue to fill some of the gap left by the decline of the older chains.
-Some of the smaller Midwestern chains, such as MCL Cafeterias centered on Indianapolis, are still in business.